Rel1cx/dx/README.md

-Monorepo for JavaScript and TypeScrip dx libraries.
+Monorepo for JavaScript and TypeScript dx libraries.

 ## Packages